Adopting a vegan diet often goes one of 2 ways.

 Either you eat too many calories if you rely on vegan processed and prepared foods (junk for the most part).

-Or, you can’t eat enough if you focus on whole foods because of the big increase in fiber that’s typical.
+Or, you might not have much of an appetite if you focus on whole foods because of the big increase in fiber that’s typical.
+This is potentially dangerous if you’re significantly under eating, and can lead to things like fainting.

 So if you’re looking to gain weight, you need to focus on high calorie vegan foods.